 This site presents the result of cross-referencing three publicly available documents: Section VIII's own 2026 Girls Lacrosse Handbook, the Section's official 2026 standings spreadsheet (last updated May 12), and Newsday's published statistical leaderboards (Section VIII's own designated reporting outlet).
 The three documents do not tell the same story.

 The handbook says equity.
 The standings show twelve sub-.500 teams in the postseason and seven winning-record teams excluded — in every one of the four classifications.
-Newsday's stats show the county's #1 scorer, three of its top-10 scorers, more than a third of its elite goalkeepers, and roughly a third of all top individual talent sitting out the playoffs.
+Newsday's published leaderboards show that the school of the county's #1 scorer is excluded, three of its top-10 scorers play for excluded teams, and the school with the most top-10 individual scoring talent in Nassau is excluded.
 The bracket was determined by what coaches predicted in February, not by what athletes produced from March through May.

 This is not about any one team.
 It is about a structure that does this every year to whichever schools land in the wrong tier on February's ballot.